Last updated on April 14, 2025

 Levco Prodigy SE (16MHz, opt FPU, 32MB)

-by Levco, San Diego CA. In 1987 Levco merged with SuperMac, and the card was rebranded the SuperMac Prodigy SE (see below)
+by Levco, San Diego CA. Levco was purchased by SuperMac’s parent SMS (MU 1987-11), Levco and supermac merge (Apple2000 Vol 2 No 5 October 1987), and this card was rebranded the SuperMac Prodigy SE (see below)

 Optional MMU, Connector for MegaScreen II from Micrographics Images